Employee Rights No Fees Unless We Win

 An employee does not need to be aware of precisely why the defendant is terminating the plaintiff, "whether it was his accent, his skin color, his ancestry or his nationality."
 If a plaintiff's claims that he/she was terminated because of his or her "membership in a group which is perceived" as different "when measured against other employees at his workplace, and which is not based on his birthplace alone," it is enough for the plaintiff to have a claim for wrongful termination due to race under FEHA.
 Sandhu v.
-Lockheed Missiles & Space Co., (1994) 26 Cal.App.4th 846, 857.
+Lockheed Missiles and Space Company (1994) 26 Cal.App.4th 846, 857.

 An employer's animus towards an employee's national origin or ancestry may be the basis for racially charged termination, even though national origin and ancestry are separately protected classes under FEHA.
-Cal.
-Gov. Code §12940(a).
-For example: the fact that a plaintiff is East Indian which is normally considered Caucasian does not preclude the Plaintiff from bringing an employment discrimination claim.
-Sandhu, supra, 26 Cal.App.4th at 858.
+California Government Code section §12940(a).
+For example: the fact that a plaintiff is East Indian, which is normally considered Caucasian, does not preclude the plaintiff from bringing an employment discrimination claim.
+Sandhu v.
+Lockheed Missiles and Space Company (1994) 26 Cal.App.4th 846, 858.

 To bring a claim for wrongful termination due to racial bias, an employee needs to prove that the employee:

 - belongs to a particular race,